slatedocs/slate/source/index.html.md

 # Get Total Balances

-Fetches Total balances for all tokens combined over all Platforms.
+Fetches total balances for all tokens combined over all platforms.

 ## HTTP Request